msihly/OneMark/README.md

 # What is OneMark?
-### [OneMark](https://onemark.herokuapp.com) is an image-based bookmark organizer designed for cross-platform use with a modern, responsive interface.
+### [OneMark](https://onemark.herokuapp.com) is a responsive, image-based bookmark organizer featuring a gallery view, comprehensive search engine, and tagging system.
 Make sure to install the [Add-On extension for Chrome](https://chrome.google.com/webstore/detail/onemark/cjklnajnighcegajggjfmjecfidllinm) for a proper experience.

 &nbsp;